nicolaeandreivasile/retrolighting-app/README.md

 # retrolighting-app

-Embedded lighting application to be used in various scenarios
+Embedded lighting application to be used in various scenarios.